Free/Low Cost Legal Resources

 Writers and other creative professionals located in states not covered by the lists in the previous two entries can obtain help through the Illinois-based Lawyers for the Creative Arts.
 Although the organization’s website focuses on assistance with court cases, they also handle routine matters such as wills, trusts, et cetera.
 Apply using their online form.

 Lawyers for the Creative Arts also offers seminars on intellectual property-related issues throughout the year.
 Upcoming seminars are listed under Upcoming Events.
 In 2017 alone, they sponsored roughly sixty such events.
-Videos of past seminars can be found under the Resources menu under “Seminars and Videos.”
+Videos of past seminars can be found under the Resources menu under “Seminars.”

 Authors Guild members can obtain some legal services through the Guild, but not for wills or trusts (e.g., assistance with contract reviews, intervention in disputes, copyright advice, trademark advice, first amendment advice, and advice on domestic publishing agreements and agency agreements).
 The Guild can provide referrals to specialists in these areas.
 However, it has no control over the costs these specialists might charge their members.